May 31-June 5, 2015

 Valles Caldera National Preserve

 Youth 15-19 Years of Age

 opting to leave the ranch for careers outside production agriculture.
-As a result, the fabric of rural economies, as well as ranching tradition and cultures, are in jeopardy.
+As a result, the fabric of rural economies, as well as the ranching tradition and cultures, are in jeopardy.

 "The ranch camp is a tremendous opportunity for high school youth and is the first of its kind across

-generations," said Dina Reitzel, executive director of the New Mexico Beef Council.
-The council was one of many industry organizations and companies that helped sponsor the inaugural camp.
+generations," said Dina Chacon-Reitzel, executive director of the NM Beef Council.
+The council was one of the many industry organizations and companies that helped sponsor the camp.